dheepakg/dheepakg.github.io/_posts/2020-06-14-non-essentials.md

 My phone bricked in the middle of lockdown, I was using my dad's mobile as I need to have few apps to access my work environment.
 Is it a big deal?
 Of course, alongside the fear of jobloss forced by recession, imagine you can't work because you have a faulty laptop charger, that for sure adds to your anxiety.
 Thanks to [lobbying](https://economictimes.indiatimes.com/industry/services/retail/hard-lobbying-by-trade-bodies-shuts-doors-on-ecommerce/articleshow/75241759.cms?from=mdr) by the retail traders.

-Well, for some traders are preferred over the Customer's comfort.
+Well for some, traders were preferred over the Customer's comfort.